-The winner of the 2026 Pauli Murray Book Prize will receive $1,500, a featured week-long roundtable on the book in Global Black Thought, and a featured interview published in Black Perspectives.
+The winner of the 2027 Pauli Murray Book Prize will receive $1,500, a featured roundtable on the book in Global Black Thought, and a featured interview published in Black Perspectives.
 The prize is open to scholars at all stages of their academic careers.
-Five finalists will be announced and their books will be featured on Black Perspectives in early March 2026.
+Five finalists will be announced and their books will be featured on Black Perspectives in early March 2027.

-One copy of each entry, clearly labeled “2026 Pauli Murray Prize Entry,” must be mailed directly to each of the committee members listed below (check back for addresses in early April).
-Bound page proofs may be used for books to be published after October 1, 2025 and before January 1, 2026.
+- Mail your nominated book to all members of the selection committee.
+One copy of each entry, clearly labeled “2027 Pauli Murray Prize Entry,” must be mailed directly to each of the committee members listed below.
+Bound page proofs may be used for books to be published after October 1, 2026 and before January 1, 2027.
 Books may be sent by the author or the publisher.
 Please note that authors who are not AAIHS members will not be considered for the prize.
-Membership must be current by October 1, 2025.
-All submissions must be postmarked to each committee member by October 1, 2025.
+Membership must be current by October 1, 2026.
+All submissions must be postmarked to each committee member by October 1, 2026.

 Previous Winners